nutratech/blog/2026/09/mtxdb-write-once-packfile/+page.md

 }
 ```

-The 24-bit tag is extracted from the top of the hash and stored in the slot.
+The 24-bit tag is extracted from the hash and stored in the slot.
+It must be
+derived from bits independent of those used for the initial bucket; otherwise a
+matching tag adds no discrimination within a probe run.
 When probing:

 1. Compute bucket from hash.
 2. Read the slot.
 If empty, the key is absent — **empty terminates the probe**.